-If you are planning to buy a new kitchen chimney but are clueless about whether to go for the one with a baffle filter or a filterless chimney, then this article is for you.
+If you are planning to buy best kitchen chimney in India but are clueless about whether to go for the one with a baffle filter or a filterless chimney, then this article is for you.
 In our article, we have discussed the two types, along with their advantages, disadvantages, and differences.
 Further, we have concluded the article by selecting the type that will be more beneficial for the Indian style of cooking.
 Keep reading to find out more.

 Baffle Filter VS Filterless Chimney